metaleap/ob-core/README.md

 		BadDeps []string

 		//	The `error` that occurred when loading the `.ob-pkg` file, if any.
-		//	Outside of (arguably unlikely) file-system I/O issues,
-		//	this is most likely a TOML syntax error in the file.
+		//	Could be e.g. a file-system I/O issue or a TOML syntax error.
 		LoadErr error
 	}